kristapsdz/lowdown/index.md

        lowdown $< ; \
        echo "</article>" ; ) >$@
 ```

+**Note**: you'll want to make sure that the title and aside are properly
+HTML formatted, as **-X** will not escape for the output format.

 If you just want a straight-up HTML5 file, use standalone mode: